Tony Hawk's Proving Ground

 Tony Hawk's Proving Ground is a 2007 skateboarding video game developed by Neversoft for the PlayStation 3 and Xbox 360, Vicarious Visions for the Nintendo DS, and by Page 44 Studios for the PlayStation 2 and Wii.
-Proving Ground is the ninth installment in the Tony Hawk's series, and the last to be developed by Neversoft as the franchise was then transferred to Robomodo.
+Proving Ground is the ninth installment in the Tony Hawk's series, and the last to be developed by Neversoft as the franchise was then transferred to Robomodo, and Neversoft was later shut down after being merged into Infinity Ward in 2014.

 Gameplay

 Proving Ground features gameplay that is more reminiscent of earlier Tony Hawk games, whilst including new features such as Nail-The-Manual and Nail-The-Grab.
 These are similar to the Nail-The-Trick mode from the previous game, Tony Hawk's Project 8.

 Single-player

 There are 9 levels in the game.
 They are in 3 East Coast cities, Baltimore, Philadelphia, and Washington, D.C.
 The levels differ between the different console versions.
 In the Xbox 360 and PlayStation 3 versions, there is one open world.
 In the Wii and PlayStation 2 versions, levels have to be selected by pausing the game.
 Three different types of goals in Story Mode are available; Rigger, Career, and Hardcore.
 In each level, there are two arcade machines, one for high scores and the other to play classic mode.
 This game has three Nail the Trick modes (Nail the Trick, Nail the Grab, and Nail the Manual).
-The PlayStation 2 and Wii versions do not include the Nail the Manual feature.
+The PlayStation 2 and Wii versions do not include Nail the Manual, Bowl Skating and the Mod Tool.
 The Classic Mode feature allows the player to play each city section in the style of early Pro Skater games.
-There is a Free Skate mode on the PlayStation 3, Nintendo DS, and Wii versions.
+There is a Free Skate mode on the Nintendo DS version.